-The Mérieux Foundation has also developed a Laboratory Information Management System (LIMS), in all 7 countries and trained more than 60 people in its use.
+RESAOLAB also supported the implementation of LabBook, a Laboratory Information Management System (LIMS), in all 7 countries and trained more than 60 people in its use.
 Developed by the Mérieux Foundation, it aims to improve epidemiological surveillance by collecting and transmitting laboratory data to national agencies on a regular basis.

 Furthermore, in May 2016, the RESAOLAB association was created in Ouagadougou (Burkina Faso).
 As it develops, this independent association of laboratory professionals will ultimately become a forum for discussion and recommendations, working closely with WAHO.